phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/guide-make-website-build-up-personal-brand/guide-make-website-build-up-personal-brand.md

   <figcaption>formspree.io</figcaption>
 </figure>

-- Even a blog, without e.g. a webshop or other dynamic web service, one can still make good use of **forms** in various ways, mostly to better engage with your readers:
+- Even a blog, without e.g. a webshop or other dynamic web service, one can still make good use of **forms** in various ways, mostly to better engage with your readers
     - A **generic contact form** pretty much always makes sense and might even be [legally required](#imprint-privacy-policy--cookie-consent)
     - Email sign-up for a **newsletter** is the next most popular tool
     - The **commenting** experience for users is nicer if **no login** like with Giscus or Disqus is required because the comment is handled by your own backend